 Cimahi West Java, Indonesia Travel Guide

-Bandung showcases several prominent points of interest that represent its history, architecture, and civic life.
-These locations hold priority for plenty of travelers.
+Bandung showcases several prominent landmarks that represent its history, architecture, and civic life.
+These spots hold priority for plenty of travelers.

 Gedung Sate: This magnificent Dutch colonial building is a distinctive 'satay' (skewer) ornament on its central spire, inspiring its name.
 It operates as the governor's office for West Java and signifies an architectural icon of Bandung.
 Its unique design blends traditional Indonesian elements with European Deco styles.
-The exterior permits viewing whenever, a great a picture-perfect moment.
-Interior access generally remains limited to special events or guided tours.
+The exterior permits viewing at any time, a great a picture-perfect moment.
+Interior access generally is still restricted to special events or guided tours.
 Located at Jl.
 Diponegoro No.22, viewing the exterior costs no fee.

 A small cave near Stone Garden.
 Archeologists believe it was an ancient dwelling for prehistoric humans, with early human remains found here.
 A glimpse into Bandung's distant past.